-Heartworm is a preventable disease that affects many animals in the United States - in fact, more than a million pets have heartworm.
-This month, April, is National Heartworm Awareness Month - we wanted to cover all the basics and how to prevent heartworm for your furry family members.
+Heartworm is a preventable disease that affects many animals in the United States.
+April is National Heartworm Awareness Month, so we at FurHaven wanted to cover all the basics and how to prevent heartworm for your furry family members.

 What is Heartworm?Heartworm is a disease caused by parasitic worms called Dirofilaria immitis.
 Heartworm affects the heart, lungs, and a multitude of other issues in cats, dogs, ferrets, and other animals.

 Heartworm affects animals through mosquito bites- it does not spread from animal to animal like fleas.
 If left untreated, heartworm can cause long lasting damage in your furry friend's heart, lungs, arteries, and can also affect their overall health in general.

 Luckily, heartworm is much easier to recognize and catch in dogs than it is in cats.
 Here's a few of the main symptoms of heartworm in dogs:

 - In serious cases, X-Rays will show changes in the heart and lungs.

 Symptoms are harder to catch, but can be similar to symptoms of heartworm you'd typically see in dogs.
 Heartworm, however, cannot live in cats as long as it can in dogs.
 They can typically last up to about three years.
 Symptoms are typically, unfortunately, quite subtle in cats and can be hard to spot before they become severe.
 Some symptoms include: